 IBM 5160 XT

-It was introduced in 1983 and, like it's predecessor the IBM 5150, it was available with either a CGA colour video card or a monochrome (text-only) MDA video card.
-It shipped with more RAM on the motherboard and had 163W power supply to better support the supplied 10MB or 20MB hard disk drive (increased from the 93W PSU used in the 5150).
-The (mostly unused) tape port mysteriously dissappeared - a sign of the times!
+It was introduced in 1983 and, like its predecessor the IBM 5150, it was available with either a CGA colour video card or a monochrome (text-only) MDA video card.
+It shipped with more RAM (128K) on the motherboard and had 163W power supply to better support the supplied 10MB or 20MB hard disk drive (increased from the 93W PSU used in the 5150).
+The (mostly unused) tape port mysteriously disappeared - a sign of the times!

 Comment on This Page

 Magazines RELATED to IBM 5160 XT in our Library